edwinlim0919/MAWS_script/README.md

 Python 3.9.1

 #### Necessary Packages:
-pandas
-time
-requests
-sys
-bs4
+pandas, time, requests, sys, bs4

 ## csv_merger.py
 This script is meant for merging emails from different .csv files together.
 It can be